JD com : CEO will not face assault charges in Minnesota | MarketScreener

 "It had nothing to do with Liu's status as a wealthy, foreign businessman," Freeman said in his statement.

-A lawyer for the student who accused Liu blasted Friday's decision and said it showed why victims of sexual assault feared coming forward.
+A lawyer for the student who accused Liu blasted Friday's decision, saying it showed why victims of sexual assault feared coming forward, and questioning why prosecutors waited to issue a release until late on the Friday before the Christmas holiday.

 The investigators "never met this victim; they never spoke to this victim; they never sought to meet with her lawyers," the attorney, Wil Florin, said in a statement.
 "Her story will be told.
 On her behalf we will not permit her dignity to be simply swept under the rug."